ans-group/docs.ukfast.co.uk/source/security/ddos/safedns-setup.md

 - Enter the domain that you want to protect in the 'Domain Name' text box

-- Select any additional features you'd like like to add to this domain such as CDN or WAF by clicking the checkbox next to your chosen features.
+- Select any additional features you'd like to add to this domain such as CDN or WAF by clicking the checkbox next to your chosen features.

 - Double-check your domain and selected additional features and then press 'Buy Now'